NimsaraPeiris/flask-notes-app/README.md

 ## Setup and run locally

-1. clone the repository to your local machine:
+1. Clone the repository to your local machine:

 ```bash
 git clone https://github.com/Chamal1120/flask-notes-app.git
 cd flask-notes-app
 ```

-2. Start Minikube If not running yet.
+2. Start Minikube If not running yet:
 ```bash
 minikube start
 ```

-3. Get the Minikube IP (which you'll use to access the app)
+3. Get the Minikube IP (which you'll use to access the app):

 ```bash
 minikube ip